rurreac/slider/README.md

 Keepalive ensures that non listener clients terminate their connection to the server and shutdown, completely disabling the keepalive will leave not listener clients hanging forever.

+#### Beacon Client Flags

+##### `--beacon`, `--address` and `--port`:
+A Client can run in Beacon mode (`--beacon`), where it acts as a pivot, connecting to the Server while also accepting connections from child agents on a bound address (`--address`) and port (`--port`).

+When a Child agent connects to the Beacon, this one passes the client's raw network connection to the first available Server in the chain.
+The server would then handle and authenticate the connection while the Beacon just passes through the connection.

+The `--beacon` and `--listener` flags are mutually exclusive.

 #### Listener Client Flags